Varada01/Quantum-Enhanced-Operating-System/README.md

-# QEOS – Quantum-Enhanced Operating System
+# QEOS – Quantum-Enhanced Operating System part of Coherence Quest's CQhack25.

 > 🚀 Built with **Classiq** for quantum circuit synthesis and optimization.
 > Integrates quantum algorithms into OS-level scheduling, memory management, networking, and security.